U.S. Treasury to sell more GM shares as it winds down stake

 The automaker's return to the S&P 500 is expected to prompt stronger demand for its stock.
 Companies often benefit from a bump up in stock price when they are added to the S&P, in part because some funds that track the index need to hold the stock.

-There was $13.9 trillion held in U.S. mutual funds at the end of April, $6.9 trillion of which was held in equity mutual funds, according to Lipper, a unit of Thomson Reuters.
-Of that amount, roughly $636 billion was held in mutual funds and exchange-traded funds that index themselves to the S&P 500.

-"We appreciate the opportunity to assist in this offering made possible by our rejoining the S&P 500," GM Chief Financial Officer Dan Ammann said.
-"Our focus remains on continuing the progress we are making in the marketplace."
+"We appreciate the opportunity to assist in this offering made possible by our rejoining the S&P 500," said Dan Ammann, GM Chief Financial Officer.
+"Our focus remains on continuing the progress we are making in the marketplace with world-class cars, trucks and crossovers."

-Analysts expect GM's stock also to get a boost this year from the rollout of redesigned full-size pickup trucks.
-The 2014 Chevrolet Silverado and GMC Sierra trucks, which are now available, are key profit drivers for GM.
-Citi has estimated the new trucks could generate more than $1 billion in additional operating earnings in 2013 and 2014.

-With favourable reviews for the new trucks, as well as the company's small cars gaining market share and the resurgence of its Cadillac luxury brand, GM is performing well in its core North American market, Gabelli's Sponheimer said.

 The revenue the Treasury will receive from the stock sale will help the government remain below the nation's $16.7 trillion statutory debt limit, potentially buying the Obama administration and lawmakers more time to strike a deal to raise the debt cap and avoid a default.

-"We are not interested in being a long term shareholder in a private corporation and we remain committed to exiting from ownership of GM as quickly as feasible," spokeswoman Kathleen Perchaluk said.

-Citigroup Inc, JPMorgan Chase & Co and Morgan Stanley are acting as the joint book-running managers of the proposed offering, the Treasury said.

-(Additional reporting by Louise Egan in Ottawa; Editing by W Simon, James Dalgleish and Chris Reese)
+(Reporting by Margaret Chadbourn in Washington; additional reporting by Ben Klayman in Detroit; Editing by W Simon, James Dalgleish and Chris Reese)